Goto: Language support

 Support of goto varies by language.
 Languages designed long ago tend to have unrestricted support and newer languages tend to have restricted or no support.
 For example, C does not permit a jump to a label in a different function.

 C# and Visual Basic .NET both support goto.
 However, they do not allow jumping to a label outside of the containing scope, and respects object disposal and finally constructs, making it significantly less powerful and less dangerous than goto in other languages.
-They also make case and default keywords labels, whose scope is the enclosing switch statement. goto case or goto default is used as an replacement for implicit fallthrough, which is not allowed.
+They also make case and default keywords labels, whose scope is the enclosing switch statement. goto case or goto default is used as a replacement for implicit fallthrough, which is not allowed.

 Many languages lack goto semantics.
 Java, has a reserved word goto but it is not usable, although compiled .class files generate goto and label statements.
 Python does not support goto, although there are several joke modules that provide it.
 PHP did not support goto until version 5.3.

 PL/I has a goto statement that unwinds the stack for an out-of-block transfer and does not permit a transfer into a block.

 Most languages that have a goto-semantics statement use the keyword goto, but other syntax is used; particularly in older languages.
 For example, MAD uses TRANSFER TO, and APL uses a right-pointing arrow, →.

-Functional programming languages such as Scheme generally do not have goto; instead using continuations.
+Functional programming languages such as Scheme generally do not have goto, instead using continuations.

 Computed and assigned

 In Fortran, a computed goto jumps to one of several labels in a list, based on the value of an expression.
 An example is goto (20,30,40) i.
 The equivalent construct in C is the switch statement, and in newer Fortran a SELECT CASE construct is the recommended syntactical alternative.
 BASIC had a 'On GoTo' statement that achieved the same goal, but in Visual Basic this construct is no longer supported.

 In versions prior to Fortran 95, Fortran also had an assigned goto variant that transfers control to a statement label (line number) which is stored in (assigned to) an integer variable.
-Jumping to an integer variable that had not been ASSIGNed to was unfortunately possible, and was a major source of bugs involving assigned goto statments.
+Jumping to an integer variable that had not been ASSIGNed to was unfortunately possible, and was a major source of bugs involving assigned goto statements.
 The Fortran assign statement only allows a constant (existing) line number to be assigned to the integer variable.
 However, some compilers allowed accidentally treating this variable as an integer thereafter, for example increment it, resulting in unspecified behavior at goto time.
 The following code demonstrates the behavior of the goto i when line i is unspecified: